bonfus/muesr/docs/Iron.rst

    :lineno-start: 29
    :language: python

-Finally, we define the ferromagnetci structure with local moments parallel to z in Cartesian coordinates.
+Finally, we define the ferromagnetic structure with local moments parallel to z in Cartesian coordinates.

 .. literalinclude:: ../examples/Fe_bcc/run_example.py